NicoSwag/radiance-notes/Locations/Locations on Volos/Volos.md

 Swampy planet, where the Cult resides.
 Used as a prison colony, not a fantastic place to live.
+The religious leader here is [[Shalim]], and [[Blaise]] is an acolyte who is secretly trying to dismantle the religion from inside.

 Sublocations: